Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/technical-design/index.md

   processing.
 Use the data and outcomes to drive which is required, rather than technical choices and constraints.

-- **Plan for scale** - Anticpate and design for the scale required to support the needs of multiple councils.
+- **Plan for scale** - Anticipate and design for the scale required to support the needs of multiple councils.

 - **Designed for integration** - Enable EOP to integrate well with other system